theparisa/Optimizer-Odyssey/README.md

 <img src="https://github.com/user-attachments/assets/48fb78ed-0a26-4988-86ce-cddeb76fc04c" alt="NGD vs SGD" width="70%">

-### Phase 2: Probing Lazy vs. Rich Regimes with the NTK
+### Phase 2: Comparing Lazy vs. Rich Regimes with the NTK

 This experiment tracks the eigenvalues of the empirical Neural Tangent Kernel (eNTK) of a finite-width network during training.
 The deviation of the eNTK's eigenvalues (solid lines) from the static, theoretical NTK (dashed lines) serves as a visual proxy for **feature learning**, demonstrating that the network is operating in the powerful "rich" regime.